The Faboratory

 Sponsor: NSF Robust Intelligence program

-Collaborators: Kostas Bekris (Rutgers, project lead), Devin Balkcom (Dartmouth), Joran Booth (Yale), Weifu Wang (University at Albany)
+Collaborators: Kostas Bekris (Rutgers, project lead), Devin Balkcom (Dartmouth), Joran Booth (Yale)

 Fabric-Embedded Dynamic Sensing for Adaptive Exoskeleton Assistance